Fire and rescue services

 Take care not to offend.
 If in doubt, seek local advice.

 Entry and exit conditions can change at short notice.
-Contact the nearest South Sudanese embassy or consulate for details about visas, currency, customs and quarantine rules.
+Make sure to keep all travel documentation up to date.
+Contact the nearest South Sudanese embassy or consulate for details about visas, currency and customs.

-You may need a valid yellow fever vaccination certificate to enter South Sudan.
+You'll need a valid yellow fever vaccination certificate to enter South Sudan.
+Some airlines may want to see one when you leave.

 Find out about returning to Australia after exposure to yellow fever.